system-transparency/stfe/doc/api.md

 - **Log identifier**: the hashed public verification key using SHA256.
 - **Shard interval**: the time during which the log accepts logging requests.
-The shard interval's start and end are inclusive and expressed as the number of milliseconds since the UNIX epoch.
+The shard interval's start and end are inclusive and expressed as the number of seconds since the UNIX epoch.
 - **Base URL**: where the log can be reached over HTTP(S).
 It is the prefix before a version-0 specific endpoint.